-UNCONQUERED is unsung today, but it was the biggest grossing film of 1947, as audiences flocked to see producer-director Cecil B. DeMille unleash another broadside of American history, this time set in strife-ridden pre-Revolutionary Pennsylvania.
+UNCONQUERED is unsung today, but in 1947 audiences flocked to see producer-director Cecil B. DeMille unleash another broadside of American history, this time set in strife-ridden pre-Revolutionary Pennsylvania.
 Since it had Technicolor, Gary Cooper and Paulette Goddard, lines formed, popcorn was gorged, critics looked skyward, history professors drank more heavily than usual.

 Banished from Britain, indentured servant/vixen Paulette is battled over by frontiersman/ soldier/all-round colonial hero Cooper and despoiler/renegade/basic schmuck Howard Da Silva, while Boris Karloff (yes, that Boris Karloff, barechested, in a wig and moccasins) leads his howling-for-blood warrior horde against Fort Pitt and whoever else is daft enough to build a cabin in the woods.